IceDBorn/IceDOS/README.md

+# ⚠️ ARCHIVED ⚠️
+This repository became a part of [IceDOS](https://github.com/IceDOS)

 # IceDOS

 This is a NixOS configuration project that aims to create a highly opinionated gaming and general purpose computing experience, while still providing enough config options for my different needs.